cagallo/movies-data-api/README.md

 - Files are then used as data source for the API.
 - Utilizes a progress bar

-//If Turing API has updates, can regenerate the list
+If Turing API has updates, can regenerate the list
 - Run with `node utils/movie-data-generator`
 - Files are saved in `/data-files`

-//If no updates
+If no updates
 - run `nodemon server.js`
 - go to localhost:3001